projectcalico/calico/docs/source/redhat-opens-install.rst

 ------------

 Some steps need to be taken on all machines being installed with Calico.
-These steps are detailed here.
+These steps are detailed in this section.

 Install OpenStack
 ~~~~~~~~~~~~~~~~~